vantorre/qsi3-aor-vantorre/TENNIS.md

 ```Ocaml
 let newGame = Points({playerOne: Love, playerTwo: Love});
 ```

 ## Exercice

 Develop 3 functions : `string_of_player`, `string_of_point`, `string_of_score` that return string from a data of type player, point or score.

-Now we have a tennis API, we will implement a [counter UI](./COUNTER.md)